The Silver Laced Wyandotte is an American treasure.

 The male hackles and sickles will be noticeably different.

 However sometimes a rooster will be born with hen feathering – this means he will have feathers that are the color and shape of the hen bird.

 Size and Weight

 Ladies tend to way around 6.5lb and Roosters come in at 8.5lb.

 There is a bantam sized Wyandotte too that weighs 3–3¾lb.

 Whilst there are nine recognized Wyandotte varieties the Silver Laced should have silver and white feathers only.

 What Is It Like To Own A Silver Wyandotte?

 Often described as dependable, easy going and cold hardy, this bird was bred with the northern winters in mind.
 They seem to shrug off the cold well and with their rose comb rarely get frostbite.

-You will most commonly find these chickens grouped together with their own kind – that are somewhat indifferent to other chickens.
+You will most commonly find these chickens grouped together with their own kind – they are somewhat indifferent to other chickens.